Last Updated September 19, 2020

 Asians love gold and the economic centers of the continent are making it easier to buy and store metals.
 I recently wrote about how to get secure offshore gold storage in two different Singapore vaults with ease.

 Other countries like the ones mentioned have facilities where you can rent a box capable of holding millions of dollars in bullion for as little as about $100 a year.
-Since these facilities are built for housing valuables of this nature, security is generally excellent, unlike many of the safe deposit boxes run by the ninnies at your local bank.
+Since these facilities are built for housing valuables of this nature, security is generally excellent, unlike many of the safe-deposit boxes run by the ninnies at your local bank.

 At places like The Storage in Hong Kong, you can rent your box in the name of your offshore corporation at a fraction of the cost.
 And in Singapore, one company will store any gold you buy from them online in your own segregated storage in their rented vault.

-Obviously, it’s important to do your due diligence on the storage option you choose.
+Obviously, it’s important to do your due diligence on the offshore gold storage option you choose.
 If you choose to transport your precious metals overseas in order to deposit them, you’ll have to comply with various export regulations and disclosures that vary by country.
 More on that later.

 Hopefully, though, you’ll be taking them to a friendlier place where the government doesn’t particularly care what gold you’re bringing in – or even that you report it to them.

-If the dollar or your home currency collapse, you can bet government will impose some even more draconian capital controls.
+If the dollar or your home currency collapse, you can bet the government will impose some even more draconian capital controls.

 Since I believe in gold as a store of value and an escape hatch from sovereign risk, it doesn’t do you much good if the sovereign risk you were avoiding is all up in your business about it.
-And if you were to exchange gold in your own country, you’d wind up with overpriced barter goods (in a crisis) or fiat currency (the rest of the time).
+And if you were to exchange gold in your own country, you would wind up with overpriced barter goods (in a crisis) or fiat currency (the rest of the time).

 That doesn’t sound like a great plan to me.
 The gold climate in the rest of the world is much better than you’re probably used to.
-Don’t let fear of the unknown or some paranoia of another first-world country hold you back.
+Don’t let the fear of the unknown or some paranoia of another first-world country hold you back.
 You already know what your own government is capable of.